Choice

 | An option is always locked | Check its variable condition and expected value. |

-| The selected option is not remembered | Set Store Selection In Variable to a string variable. |
+| The selected option is not remembered | Set Store Selection In Variable to a Text variable. |

 | Timeout never fires | Set both a timeout duration and a timeout target. |